Welcome to today's edition of the Rush 24-7 podcast.

 He's a great guy.

-Catholic charities, which runs a number of federally funded programs, spent $18,000 from privately donated funds to turn this guy's life around to the organization's Christopher's Place Program, which provides housing and support services to recovering addicts and former prisoners.
+Catholic Charities, which runs a number of federally funded programs, spent $18,000 in privately donated funds to turn this guy's life around through the organization's Christopher's Place program, which provides housing and support services to recovering addicts and former prisoners.

 But then it cuts the other way.

-This particular program through Catholic charities used a combination of federal and private money.
+But wait, this particular program through Catholic Charities used a combination of federal and private money.

 And it used that federal and private money very successfully.